Hello everyone, I’m Nela, and I play on the computer for a living.

 You need to educate clients about your process since their first interaction with you.
 Not in the middle of the project when things have already gone to Hell.
 Not at the beginning of the second project.
 Right from when they send you that first inquiry, you need to be setting the stage for what’s coming.

 You need to explain how your process works, and how to provide feedback that is in the best interest of the project and its users.

 There are several ways you can do this.
 I recommend a combination of all of them, but you can start with one by one:

 - In a meeting (in person or a video call).
-First, you ask them about their business and the problem they want to solve, let them talk and judge whether you can help them.
-If you can, let them know how you do that - lead them through your process so they can imagine what it’s like.
+First, you ask them about their business and the problem they want to solve, let them talk, and determine whether you can help them.
+If you can, let them know how you do that – lead them through your process so they can imagine what it’s like.

 - Send them a “welcome” document, that outlines your process and policies.

 - Outline your process in the proposal.
 Mention how many revision rounds they get for the price they’re paying, and what type of revisions is allowed when.
 Be sure to also put it in the contract.